sushidub/child-theme/NOTES.md

 # @Fork Notes &mdash; *tonik-child-theme*

-> The following is the short list of additional items and small changes made to the original tonik/child-theme &mdash; [child theme](https://github.com/tonik/child-theme/tree/master).
+> The following is the short list of additional items and small changes made to the original [tonik/child-theme](https://github.com/tonik/child-theme/tree/master).
 They're meant to work in conjuction with our [custom parent theme](https://github.com/sushidub/tonik-theme).
-Most of the major customizations here, are & will be conductucted on a forthcoming branch or cloned repo.
-One key addition we did make here tho was porting over and repurposing build tasks directly from parent theme [as suggested by tonik team](http://labs.tonik.pl/theme/docs/child-theme-development/).
+One key addition is the porting over and repurposing of build tasks directly from parent theme [as suggested by tonik team](http://labs.tonik.pl/theme/docs/child-theme-development/).
 We also symlink to the parent node_modules folder.

 ## `/`
 + symlink to [tonik-theme](https://github.com/sushidub/tonik-theme) `node-modules`